Skip to content

 • The beneficiary receives means-based benefits (e.g., Medicaid) for which they may become ineligible once they receive a distribution.

-If you are a trust beneficiary who is considering refusing their distribution, we recommend consulting with an attorney first in case there may be a less drastic option available for you to use.
+If you are a trust beneficiary who is considering refusing their distribution, it’s recommended that you consult with an attorney first in case there may be a less drastic option available to you.

 Are trust administration fees tax-deductible?

-Unfortunately, there is no straightforward answer to this question of whether trust administration fees are deductible.
-As a general rule of thumb (with some exceptions), administrative expenses can be deducted so long as the fees incurred are related strictly to the administration of a trust and would not have been incurred had the property not been held in trust.
+Unfortunately, there is no straightforward answer to this question.
+As a general rule of thumb (with some exceptions), trust administration expenses can be deducted so long as the fees incurred are related strictly to the administration of the trust and would not have been incurred had the property not been held in trust.
 As an example, trustee fees are 100% deductible since the only occasion in which they arise is trust administration.

 Still confused about trust distribution taxes?
 We’re here to help.

 Tax administration and taxation is not an easy area of the law to navigate, especially since tax laws tend to undergo changes every year.
 While you may be able to get away with mistakes elsewhere in administration, taxes are serious and should not be taken lightly.
-Get the help you need today by requesting a free consultation.
+Get the help you need today by reaching out to our knowledgeable team of attorneys, some of whom are experienced in taxation.

 Contact Us Today